elonlit/Genesis/README.md

 Identifiers can be represented by alphanumeric text (including `_`) and do not have to start with an alphabetic character.

-*Note*: To enable Paleo-Hebrew in the console, enable a TrueType font such as "Courier New."

 ## Data Types & Literals
 Genesis is weakly and dynamically typed, so casting between primitives is handled implicitly by the interpreter.
 There are three data types: